MerosCrypto/Meros/docs/Protocol/Consensus.md

 Verifications can only be of valid Transactions, meaning they can be parse and added to the Transactions DAG using inputs in previous Blocks or in the same Block.
 The checks applied to the relevant Transaction type must also pass.
 The Transaction does NOT have to beat any spam filter OR be a child of a verified Transaction.
 Verifications with unknown hashes are invalid, yet still usable as causes for a MeritRemoval.

-`Verification` has a message length of 52 bytes; the 4-byte creator's nickname, and the 48-byte hash.
+`Verification` has a message length of 50 bytes; the 2-byte creator's nickname, and the 48-byte hash.
 The signature is produced with a prefix of "\0".

 ### VerificationPacket

 A Verification packet is a group of Verifications belonging to a single Transaction.
 They use less bandwidth than individual Verifications and are faster to handle in the moment as their signed version uses a single signature for every message.

-`VerificationPacket` has a variable message length; the 48-byte hash, the 2-byte amount of Verifications, and the verifiers (each represented by their 4-byte nickname).
+`VerificationPacket` has a variable message length; the 2-byte amount of Verifications, the verifiers (each represented by their 2-byte nickname), and the 48-byte hash.

 ### SendDifficulty